 Already Day 11.
 After our Sea Day the day before, we looked forward to our first port of call: Ketchikan, Alaska.
 Since we had all the kids with us this time, we chose not to do any excursions.
-The last time Joel and I were in Ketchikan with my parents, we did a totem tour there.
-And, since I am terrible about actually finishing the blogging of our vacations, it isn’t on this blog, though lots of that Alaska trip is.
+The last time my husband and I were in Ketchikan with my parents, we did a totem tour there.
+Also, since I am terrible about actually finishing the blogging of our vacations, it isn’t on this blog, though some of that Alaska trip is.
 Sigh.

 Anyway, since we didn’t plan for a shore excursion, we mostly just hung around the touristy little shops and the harbor.

 |All of the cousins in front of the touristy Alaskan shops, where they enjoyed buying things like ceramic totem pole figurines and bags of pretty rocks.|

 |My middle princess with the Star Princess in the background.|

 |Beautiful oldest daughter.|

 |I thought this boat docked in the harbor was totally cool.
 What a life, hey?|

 |My youngest daughter and her cousin with a great big Alaskan bear.|

 |My husband is all about the chocolate.
 He learned on our last trip that Alaskan fudge and other chocolate treats are mighty yummy!|